Edw590/VISOR---Android-Version-Assistant/README.md

 ## Current modules (features)
 Hopefully I don't forget to keep adding the modules here.
 Here's a list of the modules the assistant currently have and what they do (module names are in bold for ease of read):
 - **Audio Recorder** --> Records audio from a given audio source (like phone calls, microphone...).
-The audio will be recorded in background and in a good quality, and will be saved to a folder in the external storage, named LEGION.
+The audio will be recorded in background and in a good quality, and will be saved to a folder in the external storage, named V.I.S.O.R..
 No notifications, nothing.
 And in case of an error, "Error 1" or "Error 2" only will be said.
 Nothing related to being recording...
 To get it to record the microphone audio, currently just write "start" on the text to send box, and to stop, write "stop".
 - **Battery Processor** --> Processes the device battery level and warns if it's outside of normal ranges.
 For now, 5% or below, extremelly low battery; 20% or below, low battery; above 80%, battery charged enough to the recommended Lithum-Ion batteries percentage (always keep it from 20% to 80%, and varying as little as possible); 100%, battery completely charged.
 - **Protected Lock Screen** --> [NOT READY] An alternate lock screen that is supposed to mimic ESET Mobile Security's lock screen on version 3.3 - it would lock users out of the normal one and let them do nothing until they inserted the correct code or, in case Internet connection was available, the device was removed from the protected mode in ESET's Anti-Theft website.
 - **Speech module** --> Gets the assistant to speak.
 It can have customizable priorities (currently, Low, Medium, User Action, High and Critical) and can skip speeches.
 Some important notes here: